-Hypothetical pre-tax earnings (1) 100.00 Tax on earnings at statutory rate of 25% at Craftsman Wuxi level (25.00) Amount to be distributed as dividend from Craftsman Wuxi to Hong Kong subsidiary (2) 75.00 Withholding tax at tax treaty rate of 5% (3.75) Amount to be distributed as dividend at Hong Kong subsidiary level and net distribution to Skillful Craftsman 71.25 Amount to be distributed as dividend at Hong Rong substancy rever and net distribution to Skiniar Gransman /1,25
+Hypothetical pre-tax earnings (1) 100.00 Tax on earnings at statutory rate of 25% at Craftsman Wuxi level (25.00) Amount to be distributed as dividend from Craftsman Wuxi to Hong Kong subsidiary (2) 75.00 Withholding tax at tax treaty rate of 5% (3.75) Amount to be distributed as dividend at Hong Kong subsidiary level and net distribution to Skillful Craftsman 71.25

-Note:
+Notes:

-- (1) For purposes of this example, the tax calculation has been simplified.
-The hypothetical book pre-tax earnings amount is assumed to equal Chinese taxable income. - (2) China's Enterprise Income Tax Law imposes a withholding income tax of 10% on dividends distributed by a Foreign Invested Enterprise to its immediate holding company outside of Mainland China.
+(1) For purposes of this example, the tax calculation has been simplified.
+The hypothetical book pre-tax earnings amount is assumed to equal Chinese taxable income.

+(2) China's Enterprise Income Tax Law imposes a withholding income tax of 10% on dividends distributed by a Foreign Invested Enterprise to its immediate holding company outside of Mainland China.
 A lower withholding income tax rate of 5% is applied if the Foreign Invested Enterprise's immediate holding company is registered in Hong Kong or other jurisdictions that have a tax treaty arrangement with Mainland China, subject to a qualification review at the time of the distribution.
 There is no incremental tax at Hong Kong subsidiary level for any dividend distribution to Skillful Craftsman.